 Deep-rooted prairie plants like wildflowers and grasses are perfect for a rain garden.
 It might seem like you should select wet-loving plants, but actually the opposite is true.
 While a rain garden is occasionally water-logged after a rain, in general, it will be dry.

 That’s why prairie plants are perfect for this application.
-Their deep roots drink up the excess water when it’s there, but otherwise, those same roots help it locate stores of water in the deep soil between rains.
+Their deep roots drink up the excess water during rainy periods.
+During dry periods, those deep roots help locate stores of water deeper in the soil.

 Kale and other annual crops grow on the exterior of the rain garden berm above, where they don’t come into direct contact with the runoff.
 Learn more about this rain garden in my article about my Front Yard Rainwater Catchment.